17- LIFE IN GOD'S KINGDOM-Fruit-Part 2

 WORKING OUT YOUR POTENTIAL

 - Work is the method God established to release your potential.
-Some say that work came as the result of sin.
-But this is not true.
+Some say that work came as the result of sin, but this is not true.
 Work was given to man before sin entered the picture.
-It reveals what we can do and is the master key to releasing our potential.
+Work reveals what we can do and is the master key to releasing our potential.

 Sin only changed the conditions of work.